First Ladies Summit: Controversies

-The summit sparked public outcry for its perceived poor attendance.
+The summit sparked public outcry for its poor attendance.
 Zuraida Kamaruddin, Member of Parliament for Ampang, criticized the perceived wastage of public funds amounting to 24 million ringgit which she claimed could be put to better use.
-In addition, Rosmah Mansor's title as First Lady of Malaysia drew ire from certain public quarters, for such a status is not official in Malaysia.
+In addition, Rosmah Mansor's self-appointed title as First Lady of Malaysia drew ire from certain public quarters, as such a status is not official in Malaysia.